mxjp/rvx/docs/reference/views/index.md

 ## Implementing Views

+!!! tip
-> Before implementing your own view, consider using one of the [already existing](#creating-views) views.
+	Before implementing your own view, consider using one of the [already existing](#creating-views) views.
 Custom views are usually only needed for very special (often performance critical) use cases involving a large number of elements to render.

+!!! warning
-When implementing your own view, you need to guarantee that:
+	When implementing your own view, you need to guarantee the following:

 	+ The view doesn't break when the parent node is replaced or when a view consisting of only a single node is detached from it's parent.
 	+ The boundary is updated immediately after the first or last node has been updated.
 	+ There is at least one node at all time.
 	+ If there are multiple nodes, all nodes remain in the current parent.
 	+ If there are multiple nodes, the initial nodes must have a common parent.
 	+ When changing nodes, the view must remain in it's current position.
+	+ When the [lifecycle](../lifecycle.md) the view was created in is disposed, it's content is no longer updated in any way and no nodes are removed.

 A view is created using the `View` constructor.
 The example below creates a view that consists of a single text node: